Overview

 It is still possible to travel between Greece and Croatia by ferry - but not directly.
 Instead you will have to take a rather large detour across the Adriatic to Italy.
 Ferry timetables change significantly depending on the season and day of the week - indeed it sometimes seems as if the goal of Jadrolinija, Croatia's biggest ferry company, is to operate a different schedule on every day of the year.
 So be sure to check timetables for the specific day you intend to travel - you can do this through the websites listed at the end of this page.

 Ferry travel makes most sense if you are starting or finishing in Dubrovnik; the port of Bari is the most likely connection point.
 Jadrolinija runs a car ferry from Dubrovnik to Bari all year round.
-There is only one sailing per week in winter, increasing to six weekly sailings in July and August.
-The 9 hour journey typically runs overnight in both directions, leaving around 22:00 or 23:00, but there are also daytime sailings at certain times.
+There are only two sailings per week in winter, increasing to six weekly sailings in July and August.
+The 9-hour journey typically runs overnight in both directions, leaving around 22:00 or 23:00, but there are also daytime sailings at certain times.
 Jadrolinija's fare structure is almost as complex as their timetable.
 The cheapest deck tickets run from €40 one way in low season to €55 on summer weekends.
 Reclining seats cost a little more, and there are numerous types of cabin with different levels of comfort and corresponding variations in the ticket price.

 The Italy-Greece leg is more straightforward, as sailings are much more frequent and there is a greater choice of ferry operators.
 SuperFast Ferries, for example, run a daily car ferry all year round from Bari to Patras (15.5 hours), calling at Igoumenitsa (9.5 hours) en route.
 Most services leave in the evening.
 During summer some of these ferries also call at the island of Corfu.
 Again fares vary widely depending on the level of comfort.
 The cheapest deck tickets cost around €50 to €70 one way depending on season.